 - Make charitable donations after you’re gone

-How complex your estate plan needs to be depends on several factors, including your marital status, whether you have children and how much you have asset-wise.
+How complex your estate plan needs to depends on several factors, including your marital status, whether you have children and how much you have asset-wise.
 But generally, it’s something everyone needs to at least consider to determine whether their estate is protected.

 Essential Estate Planning Documents